 Step 8 — Export or document findings

-Tip: Combine the matrix review with the SFC Editor (GRAFCET) to see both the valve states and the transition logic simultaneously.
-The SFC shows when transitions happen; the matrix shows what changes at each transition.
+Tip: Combine the matrix review with the SFC Editor (GRAFCET) to see both the Engineering Item states and the transition logic simultaneously.

 📚 Related Pages